Jacobson v. United States: Investigation and arrest of Keith Jacobson

 In January 1985 inspectors for the United States Postal Service (USPS) in the Great Plains states began "Project Looking Glass", a sting operation under the newly enacted Child Protection Act of 1984, which made it illegal to send pictures of nude minors through the mail, even for noncommercial purposes (previously, only those who intended to resell them could be prosecuted).
 Ray Mack, the inspector in charge, meant it to be primarily an intelligence-gathering operation, a way to keep tabs on producers and distributors.
 It sent mail to those it had known to have ordered such materials while they were legal.
 Among them were Keith Jacobson, a bachelor 56-year-old U.S. Army retiree turned farmer living with his elderly parents in Newman Grove, Nebraska, who would later describe himself as bisexual although he said he had never had relations with men.
 Jacobson had, the previous year, ordered two magazines entitled Bare Boys I and Bare Boys II from Electric Moon, an adult bookstore in San Diego, California, that had been raided and shut down.

 USPS investigators decided to send him a letter from a fictitious organization, the "American Hedonist Society", which supposedly sought to lobby for "the right to read what we desire, the right to discuss similar interests with those who share our philosophy, and finally that we have the right to seek pleasure without restrictions being placed on us by outdated puritan morality."
 Included was a questionnaire attempting to gauge the respondent's interest in various paraphilias, including pedophilia and ephebophilia.
 Jacobson indicated an "above average" interest in the latter, especially between males, but also stated he was opposed to the former.
 The USPS decided he was not a promising target and left him alone.

 But some time later, Calvin Comfort, a "prohibited mailing specialist" for the region, found Jacobson's name in another file, and the government decided to try again, this time as part of an operation aimed at purchasers.
 In May 1986, they sent him mail from another fictitious organization, "Midlands Data Research", which was for those who "believe in the joys of sex and the complete awareness of those lusty and youthful lads and lasses of the neophite [sic] age".
 Jacobson confessed to them that he was "interested in teenage sexuality", asked for more information and that his name be kept confidential.
-This led to Jacobson getting mail from the "Heartland Institute for a New Tomorrow" (HINT), "an organization founded to protect and promote sexual freedom and freedom of choice.
+This resulted in Jacobson getting mail from the "Heartland Institute for a New Tomorrow" (HINT), "an organization founded to protect and promote sexual freedom and freedom of choice.
 We believe that arbitrarily imposed legislative sanctions restricting your sexual freedom should be rescinded through the legislative process."
-Jacobson seemed to sympathize, writing in response that sexual freedom and freedom of the press were under attack by "right-wing fundamentalists".
+Jacobson seemed to sympathize, writing in response that sexual freedom and freedom of the press were being attacked by "right-wing fundamentalists".